 setting up a podcast

-Personal published on Tuesday, December 27, 2022 (about 5 months, one week, and 4 days ago)
+Personal published on Tuesday, December 27, 2022 (one year, 7 months, and one day ago)

 In the myriad choices and sea of information we are forced to clarify greatly our goals, objectives and ideas.
 This process of clarification is truly wonderful.